meerimaad/Nodejs-CI-CD-2/README.md

 Terraform resources will be created using a simple script and makefile.

-* Run `build.sh` under same directory where makefile is located.
+* Run the scripts under same directory where makefile is located.

 ### To build: